rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 With the release of version 0.4, there is now a basic ArnoldC compiler in the repository.
 This ArnoldC compiler is a test case for the compiler framework.
-If the framework can handle the ArnoldC language well, then it will be useful for other languages too.
+If the framework can handle this language well, then it will be useful for other languages too.
 The full code for the compiler can be found [here](https://github.com/rikhuijzer/xrcf/tree/v0.4.0/arnoldc).

-In this blog post, I will show how the compiler can be used.
+In this blog post, I will show how the compiler can be used to generate fast code for the CPU.
 To follow along, you can either clone the repository and run:
 ```sh
 $ cargo install --path arnoldc
 ```
-Or download the arnoldc binary from the [v0.4.0 release page](https://github.com/rikhuijzer/xrcf/releases/tag/v0.4.0).
+Or download the `arnoldc` binary from the [v0.4.0 release page](https://github.com/rikhuijzer/xrcf/releases/tag/v0.4.0).

-The ArnoldC language is based on one-liners from Arnold Schwarzenegger movies.
+The [ArnoldC language](https://github.com/lhartikk/ArnoldC) is based on one-liners from Arnold Schwarzenegger movies.
 This is what a valid "Hello, World!" program looks like:

 ```arnoldc